The Horniman Residency

 Equally as comfortable in the clean white gallery, the dramatic curtained stage of the opera house, the carefully positioned vitrine of the museum, the shared areas of public space, and the domestic personalised rooms of private homes, what draws Sofaer’s diverse practices together is a concern with how audiences engage with the world as a place of potentiality.
 People’s experience is key, as are the material cultures they choose to surround themselves with.
 Recurring themes of his work include ‘rubbish’: what we choose to throw away; ‘collections’: what we choose to keep; and, ‘names’: how what we are called becomes who we are.

-Joshua will be producing a blog about his experiences on the residency that you can read here.
+Joshua produced a blog about his experiences on the residency that you can read here.

 The Residency award consists of: